The Samoyed breed has been around for hundreds of years. They are also often called ‘smiling sammies’!

 The Samoyed does best in homes with families that have flexible work schedules that allow them to come home often throughout the day.
 Or with a family member who works from home.

 And while this breed does get along well with children and other dogs, you should take extra precaution when leaving him alone with smaller household pets like cats, as the Samoyed is a hunter at heart and may enjoy chasing smaller animals.

 Prospective Samoyed owners should also consider their yards.
 Do you have a fenced and secure yard in which your dog cannot escape?
 Remember, this breed is capable of running off and traveling for miles.

 Luckily, this breed is very adaptable to most home types whether they are houses or apartments, as long as his exercise requirements are being met.

-So, if you love the outdoors and need a dog to adventure with, are able to groom your Samoyed as necessary, and have a flexible work schedule that allows you to give the adequate attention to this loving breed, then he would make a wonderful companion for you.
+So, if you love the outdoors and need a dog to adventure with, are able to groom your puppy as necessary, and have a flexible work schedule that allows you to give adequate attention to this loving breed, then he would make a wonderful companion for you.

 If you want to find a Samoyed puppy, you are in luck.
 This is a very popular breed, with many sources selling this dog breed.
 However, it may come with a hefty price tag.